python-discord/code-jam-11/README.md

 docker compose up
 ```

+> [!TIP]
+> To run the container in the background, add the `-d` flag to the command.

 If you want to build the image locally (to include some other changes that aren't yet in the main branch, maybe during
-development or to customize something when deploying), you can also use the
+development or to customize something when deploying), you can also use
 [`docker-compose.local.yaml`](./docker-compose.local.yaml), which defines an image building step from our
 [`Dockerfile`](./Dockerfile).
 To run this local version of docker-compose, you can use the following command: